 Once you’ve established the blog topic and content, the next thing you’ll need to consider is improving its readability.

 There are a few things to consider about readability when writing a blog post:

 1) Keep your content comprehensive and concise

 When you are writing your blog, it’s important to use as clean and sleek wording as possible.

 Writing a blog isn’t a creative writing exercise.
-Please put your haikus, semicolons and waffly language away!
-Make sure you write in sentences which are as short, concise and to the point as possible.
+Please put your haikus, semicolons, and waffly language away!
+Make sure you write in sentences that are as short, concise, and to the point as possible.

 Of course, you can still have a tone of voice as a writer, you should always show off your writing style and voice.
 It’s also a good thing to add originality and a personality to this content filled world.

 You know, make sure you’re writing “good craic” as the Irish, and also Geordie (like me) say!